radekd91/emoca/README.md

 ## Acknowledgements
 There are many people who deserve to get credited.
 These include but are not limited to:
-Yao Fend and Haiwen Feng and their original implementation of [DECA](https://github.com/YadiraF/DECA).
+Yao Feng and Haiwen Feng and their original implementation of [DECA](https://github.com/YadiraF/DECA).
 Antoine Toisoul and colleagues for [EmoNet](https://github.com/face-analysis/emonet).